thenexthub/Codira/stdlib/public/NIO/NIO/Docs.docc/Articles/Debugging Allocation Regressions.md

 The `stackdiff` tool is a CLI tool for parsing and analyzing stack traces collected by `dtrace`, `bpftrace`, and `heaptrack`.
-It's available in the `dev/stackdiff` directory of the `swift-nio` repository.
-You can build it from the `stackdiff` directiroy with `swift build -c release`.
+It's available in the `dev/stackdiff` directory of the `language-nio` repository.
+You can build it from the `stackdiff` directiroy with `language build -c release`.
 The tool has three
 subcommands:

 1. `dump`,